Hamadan: Pre-Islam

 Hamadan was established by the Medes.
 It then became one of several capital cities of the Achaemenid Dynasty.

 Hamadan is mentioned in the biblical book of Ezra (Ezra 6:2) as the place where a scroll was found giving the Jews permission from King Darius to rebuild the temple in Jerusalem.
 Its ancient name of Ecbatana is used in the Ezra text.
 Because it was a mile above sea level, it was a good place to preserve leather documents.

 During the Parthian era, Ctesiphon was the capital of the country, and Hamadan was the summer capital and residence of the Parthian rulers.
 After the Parthians, the Sassanids constructed their summer palaces in this city.
 In 642 the Battle of Nahavand took place and Hamadan fell into the hands of the Muslim Arabs.

+Early Islamic Era

+From the middle of the nineth century, the government of the city fell into the hands of Alavi Sadat.
+They ruled in Hamedan as Alawites.
+The valuable building of the Alavian dome is a relic of this period.

+In 931 AD (319 AH), Hamedan was attacked by Mard Avij, the founder of the Al-Ziyar dynasty.
+Because the people of Hamedan had murdered his nephew, Abu al-Karadis, along with some of the army of Daylam, Mardavij turned the city into an arena of great plunder and massacre.
+Mardavij threw a stone lion through the gates of the city, and as a result, one of the two unique historical statues was completely shattered, and the other still remains.

+Buyid Rule

 During the rule of the Buyid dynasty, the city suffered much damage.
 However, the city regained its former glory under the rule of the Buyid ruler Fanna Khusraw.
-In the 11th century, the Seljuks shifted their capital from Baghdad to Hamadan.
+The Seljuks launched campaigns to take the city in the 1040s, ultimately taking the final Kakuyid fortress in 1047.
+The Seljuks later shifted their capital from Baghdad to Hamadan.
 In 1220, Hamadan was destroyed by the Mongols during the Mongol invasions of Georgia before the Battle of Khunan.
 The city of Hamadan, its fortunes following the rise and fall of regional powers, was completely destroyed during the Timurid invasions, but later thrived during the Safavid era.